charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 ## The Google Document Assignment

-This assignment is designed to ensure that you are familiar with Google Drive/Docs.
+This assignment is designed to ensure that you understand Google Drive.
 Please step carefully through this part of the assignment and make sure you have all the details right.

 When you are ready to submit this assignment, name it **OnlinePresence-LastName**, and place it in your Google Docs folder.
 Please share both the folder and the document with my **charliecalvertbc@gmail.com** account.
 Be sure I have rights to edit this document, your folder and everything you submit via Google Docs.
 In general, if you first share the folder with me, then everything you place in the folder should be shared with me automatically.